SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 @cha_testing

 status: ready for review.
 Looking for some source of already written tests - may be the launcher so that people can have a look
+status: spellchecked

 Developers often think that testing UI is difficult.
 This is true that fully testing the placement and layout of widgets can be tedious.
 However, testing the logic of an application and in particular the interaction logic is possible and this is what we will show in this chapter.
-We show that testing Spec application is simple and effective.
+We show that testing a Spec application is simple and effective.

 ### Testing presenters

-Tests are key to ensure that everything works correctly.
-In addition, they free us from the fear to break something without being warned about it.
+Tests are key to ensuring that everything works correctly.
+In addition, they free us from the fear of breaking something without being warned about it.
 Tests support refactorings.
-While such facts are general and applicable to many domains, they also true for user interfaces.
+While such facts are general and applicable to many domains, they are also true for user interfaces.